MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ## Define a business process

-Before you can run queries to analyze a business process within your organization, you need to define it.
+Before you can analyze a business process within your organization, you need to define it.
 You define a business process by assembling a list of keywords that are typically found in meeting subject lines associated with that process.
 This list defines the business-process filter.
 You select these keywords on the **New business process** page in the **Analyze** area of Workplace Analytics:

 ![Biz process start page](../images/wpa/tutorials/start-page.png)